ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 }
 ```
 - ##### `Contract: string?`
-Here, you can provide a path to the OpenAPI contract as a string and the OpenAPI file can either be `.yaml` or `.json`.
+Here, you can provide a path to the OpenAPI contract as a string and the OpenAPI file can either be a `.yaml` or `.json`.
 - ##### `Tags: string[]?`
 The compiler will only validate resources against operations, which are tagged with a tag specified in the list.
 If not specified, the compiler will validate resources against all the operations defined in the OpenAPI contract.
 - ##### `Operations: string[]?`